 - High stress levels: Chronic stress triggers the release of the hormone cortisol, which causes an imbalance of androgens and insulin.

-Polycystic Ovary Syndrome diagnosis
+Polycystic ovary syndrome diagnosis

 Typical blood tests include testing for follicle stimulating hormone (FSH), luteinizing hormone (LH), prolactin, thyroid hormone, and fasting glucose and insulin levels.

-Polycystic Ovary Syndrome treatment
+Polycystic ovary syndrome treatment

-Weight loss will sometimes restore ovulation in obese patients; however, it is very difficult for PCOS patients to lose weight.
+Weight loss will sometimes restore ovulation in obese patients; however, it is very difficult for PMOS patients to lose weight.
 If body weight is reduced, it is also difficult to maintain due to a variety of reasons.

 While the best diet has not been determined, a low carbohydrate approach works well with many people.
 Women who are interested in weight loss should discuss these issues with a reputable organization or talk with a nutritionist.